-A 1910 newspaper account described Criger as having light chestnut hair, porcelain colored eyes, a countenance something like Julius Caesar’s and so slight that he “looks anything but athletic.”
-But looks can deceive, as Criger proved by using his arm and his cunning as weapons worthy of journalist praise.
+A 1910 newspaper account described Criger as having light chestnut hair, porcelain colored eyes, a countenance something like Julius Caesar’s, and so slight that he “looks anything but athletic.”
+But looks can deceive, as Criger proved by using his arm and his cunning as weapons worthy of journalists’ praise.
 Wrote Boston writer and former player Tim Murnane, “Criger is the man who can turn back the fleetest base runner, a man who can nip the boys at first and third unless they are ever on the alert.
 Criger is the backstop that never drops a ball that he can reach, and who can throw harder and quicker to second than any catcher in the profession. ...
 I would like to see some one pick out the equal of Criger.”

-Criger was behind the plate for some of Young’s greatest games, including his perfect game at the Huntington Avenue Grounds on May 5, 1904, and his no-hitter against the New York Highlanders at Hilltop Park on June 30, 1908.
+Criger was behind the plate for some of Young’s greatest games, including his perfect game against the Phildelphia Athletics at the Huntington Avenue Grounds on May 5, 1904, and his no-hitter against the New York Highlanders at Hilltop Park on June 30, 1908.
 Criger also caught all 20 innings of Young’s famous duel with Rube Waddell on July 4, 1905.
-In 1903, the backstop was behind the plate for every game of Boston’s eight-game triumph over the Pittsburgh Pirates in the first modern World Series.
+In 1903 the backstop was behind the plate for every game of Boston’s eight-game triumph over the Pittsburgh Pirates in the first modern World Series.
 Twenty years after that success, Criger revealed that he had turned down a $12,000 offer from a gambler named Anderson to call “soft pitches” during the Series.
-In 1923, Criger, believing he was dying of tuberculosis, hired an attorney to file an affidavit with American League president Ban Johnson, who went public with the incident.
+In 1923 Criger, believing he was dying of tuberculosis, hired an attorney to file an affidavit with American League president Ban Johnson, who went public with the incident.
 Johnson, impressed with Criger’s honesty, personally established a pension that helped Criger and other players after their playing days.

-During his playing career, Criger endured his share of bumps and bruises, a subject about which the catcher was particularly sensitive.
+During his playing career Criger endured his share of bumps and bruises, a subject about which the catcher was particularly sensitive.
 While recuperating from a damaged finger during the 1901 campaign, Criger told Sporting Life, “They are very solicitous about my health.
 Just tell them for me that I am feeling perfectly well.
 I am out of the game just now with a bad finger, but will be in all right, and think I am good for many more years of ball playing before I quit.
 Every now and then someone sends me a clipping in which it is stated that I am not well.
 It is extremely annoying, not only to me, but to my folks.”
 Nonetheless, Criger became so associated with injury that he later became a spokesman for the Elkhart-based Dr. Miles’ Anti-Pain Pills.

-With battery-mate Cy Young nearing the end of his career, Criger was traded to the St. Louis Browns in December, 1908 for catcher Tubby Spencer and $5,000 (some sources say $4,000).
-In one season with St. Louis, Criger batted just .170 with two extra base hits in 212 at-bats.
-After the season, Criger was again traded, this time to the New York Highlanders for pitcher Joe Lake and outfielder Ray Demmitt.
+With batterymate Cy Young nearing the end of his career, Criger was traded to the St. Louis Browns in December 1908 for catcher Tubby Spencer and $5,000 (some sources say $4,000).
+In one season with St. Louis, Criger batted just .170 with two extra-base hits in 212 at-bats.
+After the season Criger was again traded, this time to the New York Highlanders for pitcher Joe Lake and outfielder Ray Demmitt.
 Criger appeared in only 27 games for the Highlanders and batted just .188.
 The following year he played briefly for Milwaukee of the American Association and was player-manager for Boyne City of the Michigan State League.
-In 1912, Criger returned to the American League as pitching coach for the Browns.
+In 1912 Criger returned to the American League as pitching coach for the Browns.
 The 40-year-old played in one game when both Browns catchers got hurt.

-Criger died on May 14, 1934 in Tuscon and was buried in Evergreen Cemetery in that city.
+Criger died on May 14, 1934, in Tuscon and was buried in Evergreen Cemetery in that city.
 A Northern Indiana SABR chapter was named for Criger in the spring of 1998.

 St. Louis Post-Dispatch